MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 ![The image showing in browser](./part2-content-scripts-images/part2-showingimage.png)

 If you want to immediately install and run the completed extension that you will build in this tutorial, or view its finished code, either:
-* Clone the [microsoft / MicrosoftEdge-Extensions](https://github.com/microsoft/MicrosoftEdge-Extensions) repo to your local drive.
-Use repo directory `/extension-getting-started-part2/extension-getting-started-part2`.
+* Clone the [MicrosoftEdge-Extensions](https://github.com/microsoft/MicrosoftEdge-Extensions) repo to your local drive.
+Use repo directory `/extension-getting-started-part2/`.
-* Download the source code from the repo directory [MicrosoftEdge-Extensions repo > extension-getting-started-part2](https://github.com/microsoft/MicrosoftEdge-Extensions/tree/main/Extension%20samples/extension-getting-started-part2/extension-getting-started-part2).
+* Download the source code from the [/extension-getting-started-part2/](https://github.com/microsoft/MicrosoftEdge-Extensions/tree/main/Extension%20samples/extension-getting-started-part2/extension-getting-started-part2) folder of the MicrosoftEdge-Extensions repo.

 Then you can install and run the finished extension that's in the repo, per [Sideload an extension to install and test it locally](extension-sideloading.md).
 The tab must contain a webpage before opening the extension.